juanj01127/IT180_TeamProject1/README.md

 Welcome to our project repository!
 Here, we will be hosting all of our project files.

+Guideline on how the work process should be:
+-Add Code on your testing branch.
+-Merge to develop.
+-If everything works ok, I will merge to Main branch.

 ## Predictive Modeling for Future Performance

 **Research Question:** Can we predict a player's future performance (e.g., next season's batting average or ERA) based on their past performance and other factors?